Kharijites: Tribal affiliations

 Most Kharijite leaders in the Umayyad period were Arabs.
 Of these, the northern Arabs were the overwhelming majority.
 Only six or seven revolts led by a southern Arab have been reported, their leaders hailing from the tribes of Tayy, Azd, and Kinda.
 Among the northern Arabs, the Rabi'a group produced most of the Kharijite leaders.
 Of the 48 identified Rabi'a leaders, 46 were from the Bakr ibn Wa'il branch (17 from the Shayban sub-tribe, 12 from Yashkur, five from Hanifa, and 12 from other sub-tribes).
 Among the northern Arab Mudar group, the Tamim accounted for the majority, with 16 of the 21 Mudar leaders hailing from the tribe; the other leaders were from the Qays.
 Three or four revolts were led by a mawla or a Berber.

 The Rabi'a were associated with the early Jaziran Kharijites (whom the sources label as Sufriyya), and the eighth-century Sufriyya, though the Hanifa subtribe of the Rabi'a were mainly represented in the Azariqa and the Najdat.
 The Tamim were also represented among the early Jaziran Kharijites, as well as the Azariqa.
 The southerners, especially the Kinda and Azd, were drawn to the Ibadiyya in the eighth century.
 Nonetheless, it was individuals, rather than whole tribes, who joined the Kharijite ranks, the majority being younger or otherwise of obscure origins.
 Few, if any, of the ashraf (tribal nobility) were among them.
 The historian Khalid Yahya Blankinship considers the Rabi'a affinity to Kharijism as rooted in their lower military and social status.
 They were considered by the Umayyad administration as being poor military leaders, and otherwise backward.
 Their relatively late conversion to Islam also resulted in them finding only low-ranking military roles, as the higher positions had already been filled by men from other tribes.
 As such, Blankinship views Kharijism as a political protest cloaked in religious zeal, and considers the Kharijites as no more than rebels.
 Watt has suggested that the northern Arabs, having had no experience of central administration and government, were more susceptible to Kharijism as opposed to the southerners.
 The culture and collective thinking of the latter was influenced by the ancient kingdoms of South Arabia, where kings were seen as charismatic leaders with superhuman qualities.
-As a result, they were drawn more to Shi'ism than to Kharijism.
+As a result, they were drawn more to Shia Islam than to Kharijism.